TanStack/query/docs/react/reference/focusManager.md

 ## `focusManager.setFocused`

 `setFocused` can be used to manually set the focus state.
-Set `undefined` to fallback to the default focus check.
+Set `undefined` to fall back to the default focus check.

 ```tsx
 import { focusManager } from '@tanstack/react-query'